yegory/WorkoutApp/README.md

    - both have a grid panel
    - both have 3 flow panels in the same orders

 `To solve this, I would refactor these common parts out into one abstract class, and extend ExercisePanel and RoutinePanel using it`
+2) My ExercisePanel and ExerciseTable both have the same exact table pattern.

+`To reduce the code duplication, I could try to leave the ExerciseTable as it is, and somehow incorporate this class into the Exercise Panel, by adding an ExerciseTable with all exercises into my ExercisePanel class.
+This would make my code easier to understand, because it makes more sense to have update table methods inside the ExerciseTable class instead of ExercisePanel class`

-2) I can reduce coupling between the ChoiceList class and the Exercise class by utilizing the observer pattern.
+3) I can reduce coupling between the ChoiceList class and the Exercise class by utilizing the observer pattern.
    Furthermore, I believe that my RoutinePanel and Exercise panel would benefit from the observer patter because both have to constantly be updated when new routines and exercises are added.

-       'I believe that an implementation would'
+`I am not sure how to implement the observer pattern, but I believe that an implementation would have the Workout class as the Subject of the observer pattern, and the ExercisePanel and RoutinePanel would be the concrete observers (I am not sure if WorkoutAppUI is a concrete observer).`
+4) The thing that confuses me the most in my program is the ButtonRenderer and ButtonEditor, as well as the way they work with favorite view.
+In my current implementation, I had to verify whether the RoutinePanel is in favorite view or not is by checking the text on the button.
+This is obviously wrong, but I could not figure out how to use Object-Oriented Programming with UI elements.
+That is, I tried to call public methods on a RoutinePanel object (routinePanel), but this does not work because JPanel does not have those elements.

+`My only guess why I could not call custom methods on my InternalPanels is probably because I did not extend InternalFrame inside my RoutinePanel class, which would mean that in my WorkoutAppUI I could instantiate RoutinePanel as a user-defined class that extends a java package, which would allow me to inherit the methods (probably).
+This is just a thought, but I would try to do this to improve my code (refactor).`